Origin and development of life

 The

 earth's crust developed about 4.5 billion years ago.
-God created the first
+Some believers in this option suggest that God created the first

 tool to

-guide his development of each new species.
-God steered evolution to
+guide the development of each new species.
+By steering evolution over time, God

 Scientific view: Evolution was driven by blind, unguided